The superstar among the leaning towers of the world is clearly the Leaning Tower of Pisa.

 Those who have always wondered how the famous licking and hugging pictures are taken with the tower, which circulate the internet a thousand times over: The meadows are lined with stone pedestals, on which you stand and then pose in the right angle with the tower.
 In the evening, when the coaches have left, the tourist flea market closed and the day tourists tired, you can really enjoy the whole charm of this complex.

 Get a bottle of wine from one of the surrounding bars or supermarkets, sit on the benches or stone pedestals in twilight and enjoy the view.
+Or treat yourself with some of the famous food from Italy in one of the many restaurants around.

 Unfortunately, the complex is not illuminated at night but the snow-white marble still gives an idea of the constructions.
 Wonderful !